 Students are required to complete at least half of the program's specified curriculum at Ryerson.

 Reminder: The following must also be submitted to Undergraduate Admissions.
-Visit Submission of Documents for access to the Document Upload page and instructions:
+Visit Submission of Documents for document upload instructions:

 - Academic transcripts including promotion/graduation status of all post-secondary studies (excluding Ryerson).
 High school transcripts are not required for this program.
 Mature Student guidelines do not apply.

 - A completed Supplementary Form.

 Exception: If you have already attended this program and are applying for readmission or reinstatement, a completed application, an updated resume and Supplementary Form are required.